-Joint return.
+Contributions to spousal IRAs.
 In the case of a married couple filing a joint return, up to \$2,000 can be contributed to IRAs (other than SIMPLE or education IRAs) on behalf of each spouse, even if one spouse has little or no compensation.
 This means that the total combined contributions that can be made on behalf of a married couple can be as much as \$4,000 for the year.
 For more detailed information, get Publication 590.